tillitis/dev-tillitis/hugo/content/hw/_index.md

 from the RAM.

 The data scrambling is set up by the firmware as part of loading the TKey device app.
-The scrambling will be transparent to the app, and developers does not have to do anything to use it.
+The scrambling will be transparent to the app and developers don't have to do anything to use it.

 ## Timer